What is a Uterine Fibroid Tumor?

 - Abdominal swelling

-- Pressure on the bladder, leading to frequent urination
+- Bladder pressure, leading to frequent urination

 - Pressure on the bowel, leading to constipation and bloating